jacobchesley/Rover_2015/README.md

 ### About this Repository ###

-This is the repository containing all of the rover electrical files and source code.
+This is the repository containing all of the rover electrical schematics, PCB designs  and arduino source code.

 ### Applications Used: ###